elastic/elasticsearch-net/docs/contents/nest/quick-start.md

         )
     );

-`searchResults.Documents` now holds the first 10 people it knows who's first name is `Martijn`
+`searchResults.Documents` now holds the first 10 people it knows whose first name is `Martijn`

 Please see [the section on writing queries](/nest/writing-queries.html) for details on how NEST helps you write terse elasticsearch queries.

-Again the same inferring rules apply as this will hit `/my-application/person/_search` and the same rule that inferring can be overridden also applies.
+Again, the same inferring rules apply as this will hit `/my-application/person/_search` and the same rule that inferring can be overridden also applies.

     // uses /other-index/other-type/_search
     var searchResults = client.Search<Person>(s=>s